Wireless Minneapolis during Coronavirus

 The Civic Garden provides free internet access to useful, public sector information.
 No commercial or partisan websites are included, and many of the websites reflect city, county, and state resources.
 All Civic Garden sites are family-friendly.
 There is a collection of specific websites published in Hmong, Somali and Spanish.
 Try the Civic Garden by connecting to the wireless networks called “USI Wireless” or “City of Minneapolis Public WiFi “

 Public Computer Access: Find a Community Technology Center in your area using the Get Connected resources list on the Digital Inclusion website.
 Many locations in Minneapolis offer free use of computers, internet, software, and often provide help and instruction.
 Sites include public libraries, some government agencies, and many community-based organizations.
 Programs and hours vary, so contact the site for details.

 About Wireless Minneapolis

 In 2006, the City of Minneapolis signed a 10-year contract with USI Wireless of Minnetonka to provide Minneapolis with cutting-edge broadband technology.
-USI Wireless is a private company that will own, build and manage the wireless network, making Minneapolis one of the first large cities in the United States to go wireless.
+USI Wireless is a private company that owns, builds and manages the wireless network.

 The wireless network covers all 59 square miles of Minneapolis providing residents, businesses and visitors with wireless broadband access anywhere in the City.
 The network will allow the City to deliver services more efficiently and effectively than ever before.
-The wireless contract also includes benefits to the community that go far beyond what any other city in the country has negotiated.
+The wireless contract also includes benefits to the community such as the free hot spots and free accounts for community technology training locations.

 Should you have questions about the service, or require technical assistance, please contact USI Wireless at 952-253-3262 or visit the USI Wireless website .